luxfi/faucet/README.md

 * **RECALIBRATE** *(optional)* - Number of seconds after which the nonce and balance will recalibrate
 * **RATELIMIT** - Number of times (MAX_LIMIT) to allow per user within the WINDOW_SIZE (in minutes)

-Add the configuration in the array of `evmchains` inside the [config.json](https://github.com/ava-labs/avalanche-faucet/blob/main/config.json) file and make a PR.
+Add the configuration in the array of `evmchains` inside the [config.json](https://github.com/luxdefi/faucet/blob/main/config.json) file and make a PR.

 ## Building and Deploying a Faucet

-You can also deploy and build your faucet by using the [Avalanche Faucet](https://github.com/ava-labs/avalanche-faucet) repository.
+You can also deploy and build your faucet by using the [LUX Faucet](https://github.com/luxdefi/faucet) repository.

 ### Requirements